 Please review our league calendar listed above.
 The following is a list of basic information about our league.

 Now that winter is upon us, please read the following information regarding how gym closures will be determined and how they will be communicated to coaches, players, and their families.
 In regards to this weekend specifically, the forecast is varies greatly over different areas in our league.
 As always, please be careful and allow extra time to get to your games.

 Coordinators, if you plan on cancelling games at your facility, we ask that you do so at least 90 minutes before tip-off (if possible) to give everyone (players, parents, coaches, and referees) adequate lead time.
-You can cancel games at your gyms from your portal (for an entire day) or you can email, call or text league representatives if you would like the league to cancel the game.
+You can cancel games at your gyms by emailing, text messaging or calling Doug or Ben if you would like the league to cancel the game.
 Games at third party locations such as SportsPlus, would be cancelled by that third party location who in turn notifies the league.
 If you have games scheduled at SportsPlus, please note that they do not often shutdown their facility.

 The first important piece of information to remember is that our member organizations make the decisions regarding whether or not games will be played at their gymnasiums.
 This is not a league decision, it is a member organization decision with the exception of some very rare cases (think blizzard) which we hopefully won't have this year!
-We have provided tools to organization coordinators as well as to coaches, players, and their families to help speed up the decision making and notification process so that everyone can be made aware of a game postponement as early as possible so that they can plan the rest of their day and not find out a game is being cancelled while they are driving to the game.
+We have provided tools to organization coordinators as well as to coaches, players, and their families to help speed up the decision making and notification process so that everyone can be made aware of a game postponement as early as possible and can plan the rest of their day and not find out a game is being cancelled while they are driving to the game.
 Please note that the term "postponed" indicates that the game will not be played at the current time and location listed for that game but that it may be rescheduled for a future date.
 If a game is marked as "cancelled", that indicates that the game will not be played and will not be rescheduled.

 As a coach or family member of a player, you can find out about a game postponement or cancellation in the following ways: